TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

      20 < styles.content.bulletlist_gr
    }

-First lib.stdheader is defined.
+First :typoscript:`lib.stdheader` is defined.
 This is (and must be) a cObject!
 (In this case it is :ref:`COA <cobj-coa>`.)

-Now *lib.stdheader* is copied to *tt\_content.header.10* with the "<" operator.
-This means that an actual copy of *lib.stdheader* is created at *parsetime*.
+Now :typoscript:`lib.stdheader` is copied to :typoscript:`tt_content.header.10` with the "<" operator.
+This means that an actual copy of :typoscript:`lib.stdheader` is created at *parsetime*.

-But this is not the case with *tt\_content.bullets.10*.
-Here lib.stdheader is just pointed to and lib.stdheader will be used as the cObject at *runtime*.
+But this is not the case with :typoscript:`tt_content.bullets.10`.
+Here :typoscript:`lib.stdheader` is just pointed to and :typoscript:`lib.stdheader` will be used as the cObject at *runtime*.

-The reason why lib.stdheader was copied in the first case is the fact that it's needed to unset ".stdWrap.space" inside the cObject ("10.stdWrap.space >").
+The reason why lib.stdheader was copied in the first case is the fact that it's needed to unset ".stdWrap.space" inside the cObject (:typoscript:`10.stdWrap.space >`).
 This could **not** be done in the second case where only a pointer is created.